Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: State of the Art in Cell-Free ISAC

-Fig.~\ref{fig_Comm_SE_Comp} compares the communication SE between CF-ISAC and co-located ISAC systems.
-In particular, the product of the number of APs and per-AP antennas, i.e., $M\times L$, is kept at \num{64}.
-The co-located ISAC system corresponds to the $M=\num{1}$ and $L=\num{64}$ setup, while CF-ISAC configurations have $M> \num{1}$.
-The figure reveals that CF-ISAC systems consistently outperform their co-located counterparts, attributed to micro-diversity gains achieved by spatially distributed APs, leading to reduced path loss and shadowing effects.
-This distributed nature allows CF-ISAC to provide more uniform coverage and better signal quality than co-located ISAC systems.
+{Fig.~{\ref{fig_Comm_SE_Comp}} compares the communication SE between CF-ISAC and co-located ISAC systems for equal total antenna counts ($M\times L = {\num{64}}$).
+The co-located ISAC corresponds to $M={\num{1}}$ and $L={\num{64}}$, while CF-ISAC configurations have $M> {\num{1}}$.
+The CF-ISAC consistently outperforms co-located systems due to micro-diversity gains and reduced path loss achieved through spatially distributed APs.
+These distributed configurations provide more uniform coverage and superior edge-user performance, validating one of CF-ISAC's key advantages: uniform quality-of-service (QoS) through cooperation rather than centralized beam concentration.
+The figure also reveals a clear communication-sensing trade-off: as the number of sensing targets increases for a fixed number of users, communication SE decreases because more transmit power and spatial DoF are devoted to target illumination and detection.
+CF-ISAC's distributed structure provides flexibility to dynamically balance this trade-off through adaptive power allocation and coordinated beamforming, maintaining robust performance under varying sensing and communication demands {\cite{zargari2024CFISAC}}.}

-Additionally, Fig.~\ref{fig_Comm_SE_Comp} also highlights the trade-off between communication and sensing performance.
-The communication SE decreases when the number of targets increases for the same number of users.
-This is because more system resources are allocated to sensing tasks with a high number of targets, such as transmit power for target detection and tracking, thereby reducing resources available for communication.
-This underscores the importance of balancing communication and sensing tasks in ISAC systems to optimize overall performance.
-With its distributed APs, the CF-ISAC architecture offers flexibility in dynamically managing this trade-off by exploiting spatial diversity and adaptive resource allocation \cite{zargari2024CFISAC}.

-Fig.~\ref{fig_BeamGani_Comp} compares beampattern gains between CF-ISAC and co-located ISAC systems for $T=3$.
-The former uses two 16-antenna APs (AP1 and AP2) to perform communication and sensing.
-In contrast, a 32-antenna, single BS at the center of the coverage area serves the latter.
-The direction angles for sensing targets from AP1 and AP2 are set to $\{-60, 20, 40\}\qty{}{\degree}$ and $\{45, -50, -10\}\qty{}{\degree}$.
-In contrast, the co-located ISAC system targets at directions $\{-50, 10, 40\}\qty{}{\degree}$ from the BS.
+{Fig.~{\ref{fig_BeamGani_Comp}} compares the beampattern gains of CF-ISAC and co-located ISAC systems for $T=3$.
+The CF-ISAC configuration employs two distributed APs (AP1 and AP2), each equipped with 16 antennas, whereas the co-located ISAC setup comprises a single {\num{32}}-antenna BS located at the center of the coverage area.
+The target directions for AP1 and AP2 are set to ${\{-60, 20, 40\}\qty{}{\degree}}$ and ${\{45, -50, -10\}\qty{}{\degree}}$, respectively, while the co-located ISAC system targets are at ${\{-50, 10, 40\}\qty{}{\degree}}$ from the BS.}

-As shown in Fig.~\ref{fig_BeamGani_Comp}, both CF and co-located configurations direct their main lobes toward targets, indicating their locations.
-However, CF-ISAC offers a key advantage over co-located ISAC by leveraging distributed APs.
-By combining beampattern gains from multiple APs, CF-ISAC enables precise target localization in both angular and distance dimensions.
-In contrast, co-located ISAC, with a single viewpoint (i.e., BS), can only determine angular directions.
-The spatial diversity of CF-ISAC resolves directional ambiguities and enhances position estimation.